 What Professional Behaviours will I develop?

-This event will incorporate all of the AUA Professional Behaviours
+This event will develop all of the AUA Professional Behaviours.

 Sponsors and exhibitors

 EvaSys Survey Automation Suite is the market leading evaluation software of choice for half of the universities in the UK and over 1000 institutions world-wide.

 EvaSys is designed to provide institutions with the capability to process large-scale evaluation campaigns with ease.